Registers: becoming a custodian

 A custodian is someone who looks after a register.
-They’re recognised across government as being an expert on the information in the register.
+They’re recognised across government as being an expert on the data in the register.

-Service teams need to be able to trust that the information in the register is current if they want to use it to build digital services.
-Knowing that there’s someone in charge of keeping this information up to date and accurate will let them know the register is reliable.
+Service teams need to be able to trust that the data in the register is current if they want to use it to build digital services.
+Knowing that there’s someone in charge of keeping this data up to date and accurate will let them know the register is reliable.

 How to become a custodian

 You must be appointed by your organisation to become a custodian.

 This will happen after your organisation’s request for a register has been approved by Government Digital Service (GDS).